 Christina was incredibly dedicated to her family, and loved to share stories about her husband and daughter.
 It was always so clear how much she appreciated and relished the large and small ways they lived a life of love and respect with each other.
 She truly delighted in Marlowe's independence, creativity, and humor.
 She and Wes met and fell in love while they were both part of an improv community in Austin; he was her soulmate and a true partner.
 Her sharp wit was an endearing part of her personality.
 She loved puns and found great joy in how common fibery puns are in the yarn community; she even created some yarn shops that she used for code-testing here on Ravelry with yarny pun names that she was particularly proud of: Steek Frites and Aran of Grievances.
 She said the names made her laugh every time she worked with them.

 Christina's loss is felt deeply among the fiber and crafting community, especially here on Ravelry.
 We appreciate you respecting the privacy of her family and close friends in their grief.
 If you are moved to make a donation in Christina's memory, her family has asked folks to consider Wonders and Worries, an organization that provides free professional support to children and teens who have a parent going through a serious illness, and The Livestrong Cancer Institutes division of the Austin Dell Medical School at The University of Texas, where Christina served on the Young Adult Cancer Advisory Board.
+Update: some of Christina's dear friends have set up a GoFundMe in her honor; you can find that here.

 We would also encourage you to, in her honor, take the time to tell your people that you love them, as soon as you can and as often as you can.
 Expressing love and appreciation is something that Christina was intentional about, and that quality is a legacy she left with all those who were close to her.